top of page

 And when does this arrogant, snobbish training take place?
 While we are kids.
 We don't even know we're being schooled to think this way.
 We had no idea that our music teachers, our dance instructors, our English teachers, our librarians were patrons of Broadway theater.
 We didn't know that the church musician may have moonlighted as a cabaret pianist, your Saturday dance teacher had an audition earlier in the week, your violin tutor was in the pit on Broadway once upon a time.
 New York metropolitan area children are exposed to Broadway one way or another, subtly.

 We see commercials on TV, placards on the buses and subways, billboards in our neighborhoods, ads on social media.
 But many of us were taken there, too.
 If not our parents, then we might have gone with a school trip.
-Savvy New Yorkers know that the chance of seeing a Broadway show in peace on Wednesday afternoon might be reduced.
+Savvy New Yorkers know that the chance of seeing a Broadway show in peace on Wednesday afternoon might be reduced, as you'll share the theater with dozens of students.
 And that's OK.
 Unless our parents lived on millionaire row, that was us once upon a time.

 The NYC Traveler at the Museum of Broadway